The issue with Black Mirror’s “Beyond the Sea” episode

 Josh Hartnett as David in Black Mirror.
 Source: Daniel Escale / Netflix

-“Beyond the Sea” goes even further to elevate this idea of deepfakes, but instead of AI masking celebrity lookalikes on screen, these deepfakes take place as robotic replicas in the real world (or rather, the Black Mirror ‘real’ world).
-The two replicas featured in the show belong to astronauts Cliff (played by Aaron Paul) and David (played by Josh Hartnett), who, before being sent to space on a six-year mission, had their bodies replicated into robotic form so that their families back on Earth could continue to live as though their husbands/dads were never gone in the first place.
-Now two years into their mission, the pair awake each day to work on the spaceship, monitoring the vessel and ensuring it stays on course.
-While at night, with a simple swipe of one’s dog tag across a science-y looking device, each man enters the conscience of their Earth replica.
-What a dream!
-This is what I imagine Facetime will become in the Year 3000.
+“Beyond the Sea” elevates the concept of deepfakes – but instead of AI masking celebrity lookalikes on screen, these deepfakes take place as robotic replicas in the real world (or rather, the Black Mirror ‘real’ world).
+The two replicas featured in the show belong to astronauts Cliff (played by Aaron Paul) and David (played by Josh Hartnett), who, before being sent to space on a six-year mission, had their bodies scanned into a replica robotic form.
+This meant that their families back on Earth could continue to live as though their husbands/dads never left in the first place.

 That is until… You guess it!
-Noble Cliff offers David the chance of freedom on Earth for one hour a week in his own replica body, granting him access to the forest, the breeze, fishing, painting, and the fundamental activities of human life we take for granted.
+The noble Cliff offers David the chance of freedom on Earth for one hour a week in his own replica body, granting him access to the forest, the breeze, fishing, painting, and the fundamental activities of human life we take for granted.
 While this idea is generous, it’s hard not to see where this is going.
 With access to Earth, David now has access to his home and with the home comes Lana his lonely, neglected wife (played by Kate Mara).

-While Black Mirror has done well in the past to promote diversity through casting and exceptionally smart storytelling that propels the sci-fi genre forward, "Beyond the Sea" could have removed the slain-woman trope to tell the man’s story – no matter how emotional the stakes are for its characters.
+While Black Mirror has done well in the past to promote diversity through casting and exceptionally smart storytelling that propels the sci-fi genre forward, "Beyond the Sea" could have removed the slain-woman trope to tell a man’s story – no matter how emotional the stakes are for its characters.
 Must a wife/lover/mother die in order for the man to be awakened by emotional remorse for leaving his family in the first place?
 Or does this work both ways?
 Is a man only emotionally capable of traumatic, horrifying acts when someone he loves is taken from him?

 The final scene ends abruptly as Cliff approaches David in the spaceship, eyes weeping red from seeing his slain wife and son on Earth.
 David sits unnerved, waiting for Cliff to return.
 Cut to black.
 The end.
 This is an unusual way to finish an episode that began as a promising, unpredictable take on isolation and guilt.